decentraland/documentation/content/contributor/runtime/modules/engine_api.md

 ```

-## Supporting Legacy Scenes
+## Legacy Scenes

-Old-style scenes, which don't use the modern CRDT mechanism, require that some methods exist in order to avoid failing immediately.
+Old-style scenes (i.e. those built using the SDK version 6 or older) don't use the modern CRDT mechanism, instead calling methods in `EngineApi` that are now deprecated.

-_!! what about sendBatch, subscribe and friends?_
+Support for these scenes is not a requirement for a protocol-compliant Decentraland application.